Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The choice of the angles and M influence the performance of calculations: if they are near the desired target, iterations are faster.
 Default is to set it for all angles being the home positions.

 When using D parameter with DH values, the R values are calculated from them and the workmode angles are used for M and Mangles.
 When only R is used and not D, D is not calculated.

+Example:
+* R"1:0:1:0:70:0:352" means axis 2 is oriented horizontal with arrow to the back and the position is X 70, Y 0 and Z 352.
+This is a value of the DH example robot
+* R"M:0:0:1:615:0:-1:0:0:1:0:0:712" is the setting of the DH example of the 6 axis robot
+* R"Mangles:0:0:0:0:0:0" means M is calculated with all angles being 0 degrees

 # M669 P parameter: axisTypes, special